For credit courses, admission to Lakeland is open to:

 Students may be required to provide a college catalog, course syllabus, and/or names of textbooks to determine course equivalencies.

-In an effort to ensure “access to success,” Lakeland Community College requires that all students take a placement exam when they apply for admission and prior to registering for classes.
+In an effort to ensure “access to success,” Lakeland Community College requires that all students take a placement exam when they apply for admission and prior to registering for classes or that they provide acceptable ACT/SAT scores or high school transcripts that would directly place students into a college-level English or math class.
 The placement exam tests students in English and math to determine their readiness for college-level coursework.
 Testing is conducted in Lakeland’s Test Center.
 After the exam, students will receive information regarding test scores and appropriate English and math courses.
 Students who place into pre-college developmental level English courses are required to enroll in these courses during their first semester.

 For more in-depth information regarding degree or certificate programs, students should schedule an appointment with a counselor for a date after their New Student Orientation session.
 Contact the Counseling Office at 440.525.7200 to make an appointment to meet with a counselor.